NYC Ferry in New York

 Taking a bike

 If you are planning on renting a bike in New York, you can make it an extra special experience by adding a ferry ride.
-Choose, for example, to pick up your bike at the Brooklyn Bridge.
+For example, you can pick up your bike at the Brooklyn Bridge.
 Then spend some time cycling the streets of Lower Manhattan before taking the bike on the ferry over to Brooklyn.
-This costs just $1 on top of the normal ticket price of $2.75.
+This costs just $1 on top of the normal ticket price of $4.00.
 Cycle through Brooklyn Heights and DUMBO and ride back to Manhattan over the Brooklyn Bridge.
-You could even make a day trip out of it and cycle from Williamsburg to Greenpoint.
+You could even make a day trip out of it and cycle all the way to Williamsburg.
 Then take the ferry, from there, back over to Manhattan where you can cycle through Midtown towards Central Park and return your bike there.

 When you feel like having a beach day you can take the ferry from Wall Street to Rockaway Beach.
 In around an hour the Rockaway Ferry brings you from Manhattan to the Rockaway Beach peninsula, on the south side of Queens.
-It is less touristy than Coney Island, for example.
-However, it is a nice place to visit in the warm summer months, especially in combination with the relaxing boat ride.
+It is less touristy than Coney Island but is a nice place to visit in the warm summer months, especially when combined with the relaxing boat ride.